Wendy Reinhardt Kapsak

 The latest USDA PDP report found more than 99 percent of the samples tested had residues well below the safety standards established by the Environmental Protection Agency (EPA) with almost half having no detectable pesticide residues at all.

 The “Dirty Dozen” list has received criticism from many experts within the scientific community, and for good reason.
-PBH recently completed a comprehensive analysis of the methods used by the EWG to create this list.
-Our analysis reveals a number of issues, including:
+PBH completed a comprehensive analysis into the methods used by the EWG to create this list.
+Our analysis reveals numerous issues, including:

 Irresponsible data interpretation is not the only issue at play.
 The real offense is that the report is sparking fear about eating fruits and vegetables among consumers, in the midst of what many would say is a chronic “consumption crisis”—one with no end in sight unless we start doing things differently.